AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/managing-software/using-conda.md

 conda activate openscpca-{module_name}
 ```

-If you are using an Apple Silicon computer, you will need to use the `conda-osx-64.lock` file, with one extra option to allow installation of the non-native platform lockfile, and one extra command to ensure that any future software you install in the environment will use the same architecture:
+If you are using an Apple silicon computer, you will need to use the `conda-osx-64.lock` file, with one extra option to allow installation of the non-native platform lockfile, and one extra command to ensure that any future software you install in the environment will use the same architecture:

 ```bash
 conda-lock install --no-validate-platform --name openscpca-{module_name} conda-osx-64.lock